yonas/slack-away/README.md

 # slack-away

-Slack-Away is a Bash script that automatically sets your active/away status in Slack.
+Slack-Away is a Bash script that automatically sets your active/away status in [Slack](https://slack.com).

-By default, Slack-Away will
+By default, Slack-Away will set your status to Away on Slack if you are idle (no mouse or keyboard activity) for 10 minutes or more.
+Otherwise, you will be set to Active.

 ## Requirements